Abolish the Electoral College? The filibuster? Both? 2020 hopefuls pitch major structural changes

 Warren calls Trump 'a threat' to national securityApril 1, 201901:09

-Union members, immigrant rights activists and others traveled from all over the country to be here, some bringing young children and many wearing colorful shirts to identify them as members of a certain union or advocacy group.
+Union members, immigrant rights activists and others traveled from all over the country to attend the forum, some bringing young children and many wearing colorful shirts to identify them as members of a certain union or advocacy group.

 "I always say we have the military to protect ourselves from other countries, but who is going to protect us against our own country?
 These protesters are soldiers for the people and by the people," said Alethea Shapiro, a mother of four from Long Island who said she had never been involved in politics until President Donald Trump's election turned her into an activist.